 - Preheat the oven to 425°F with a rack in the center.

 - Find a roasting pan that will accommodate your chicken.
-For a 4 to 5 pound chicken, we use a good old 9x13x2-inch metal pan.
+For a 4 to 5 pound chicken, I use a good old 9x13x2-inch metal pan.

 - Rub a tablespoon of olive oil all over the outside of the bird.